-Staff receive information relating to child sexual exploitation as part of the annual Level Two Safeguarding Training.
+Acorns staff receive information relating to child sexual exploitation as part of the annual Level Two Safeguarding Training.
 They know that CSE is when people use the power they have over young people to sexually abuse them.
 They know that this power may result from a difference in age, gender, intellect, strength, money or other resources.
 We acknowledge that some of the following may be more relevant to older children but is important for all staff to have a comprehensive understanding of CSE.
-All staff are trained in eSafety and our curriculum content is carefully planned to ensure the safety of children online.
+All Acorns staff are trained in eSafety.